-At the Law Office of Jason A. Volet, our New Jersey theft attorney understands the severe consequences of theft convictions and is prepared to fight for your rights and your freedom.
+The NJ theft lawyers at The Law Office of Jason A. Volet, understand the severe consequences of theft convictions and are prepared to fight for your rights and your freedom.
 As a former Monmouth County prosecutor, Jason Volet has an insider’s perspective on how theft crimes are prosecuted in Freehold and surrounding communities.
 Now, as a seasoned criminal defense attorney with more than 2,000 cases under his belt, Jason uses this extensive knowledge to aggressively defend those he represents.

 If you or someone you love has been charged with theft, you need to speak with our dedicated New Jersey theft lawyer immediately to start building your defense.
 Every day you wait is another day the prosecution has to get ahead of you.
 Schedule a free case consultation today to learn how our skilled legal team can help you and your family during this difficult time.